guoguolong/guoguolong.github.io/source/about.md

 ---
-title: About Me
+title: Allen Guo
 ---

 ![](/images/logo.png)

 <center>
-Allen Guo - A Full Stack Programemr from the 20th centry, based in Nanjing
+A full-stack programmer from the 20th century based in Nanjing.
 </center>